 Once you go to the Mail folder its contents can be safely removed.

-As well this can be performed with Disk Expert.
+As well this can be performed with Startup Disk Full Fixer.

 These files are sent to the Trash.
 Empty it and free up more space on your hard drive.